corsc/pagerduty-gcal/README.md

 * This app assumes that users add an "Out of Office" event to their Google Calendar (calendar event must be public and contain the word `out`; these are defaults when using the "Out of Office" feature via Google Calendar UI)
 * This app also supports exclusions from scheduling.
 Users must add a public calendar event with the title "xoncall" to their Google Calendar
 * The period this app works on is determined by the `-start` flag plus 30 days

+## Problems?

+* If your OAuth expires, then delete the token.json file and re-run the app (follow the prompts about allowing auth and copying the token)